Sue9104/web-manual/interface/root-interface.md

 Operation:

-1. Search existed user by email: click 'Search' button
+1. **Search Existed User by Email**: click 'Search' button

-2. Add new user: click the "+ New User" button
+2. **Add New User**: click the "+ New User" button

-3. Enable/Disable user: User can login with this button on, otherwise user can not login but their records and operations are still reservered.
+3. **Enable/Disable User**: User can login with this button on, otherwise user can not login but their records and operations are still reservered.

-4. Reset password: this button will reset user password to "123456".
+4. **Reset Password**: this button will reset user password to "123456".